- Summaries branch out on click

 - Malfurion believed that Archimonde's primary motivation was to assault Nordrassil, the World Tree, steal its energies, and become a god.

 - Together, they awakened the Druids of the Talon in Winterspring, then proceeded back to the base of Mount Hyjal where they entered the Barrow Deeps to find the Druids of the Claw.

 - However, they soon came to an elven door, and Malfurion recognized it as the door to Illidan's prison.
 Tyrande thought that they should free him, saying he would be the perfect power against the enemy.

-- Despite Malfurion's forbiddance and anger, she proceeded to repel the prison's defenses and set Illidan free, defying both Malfurion and warden Maiev Shadowsong.
+- Despite Malfurion's enraged objection, she proceeded to repel the prison's defenses and set Illidan free, defying both Malfurion and warden Maiev Shadowsong.

-- Illidan, still in love with Tyrande, professed he would battle the demons, but not for the glory of the night elves.
+- Illidan, still in love with Tyrande, professed he would battle the demons for her sake but not for the glory of the night elves.

-- Malfurion opposed Tyrande's decision, thinking the release of Illidan a catastrophic mistake.
+- Malfurion was still opposed to Tyrande's decision, contending that the release of Illidan was a catastrophic mistake.
 Frustrated that his brother remained unchanged and eager to prove to him that the demons had no hold over him, Illidan left Malfurion behind, leading a force of night elves into Felwood to hunt down the Legion.

 - While in Felwood, Illidan encountered Arthas, champion of the Lich King, and they engaged in combat.
-The fighters were equally matched, and the combatants reached an impasse.
+The two opponents were equally matched and soon came to an impasse.

 - Illidan stopped the duel and demanded to know why Arthas had tracked him.
 Arthas responded openly, telling Illidan about the Skull of Gul'dan, the demonic artifact that had corrupted Felwood.
 He explained that if the artifact were destroyed, the corruption of the forests would halt.